geyserfund/geyser-app/ARCHITECTURE.md

 `
 ```

-Will generate a hook named `useUpdateUserMutation`, and types named `UpdateUserInput` for input and `UserMeFragment` for the response.
+- Will generate a hook named `useUpdateUserMutation`, and types named `UpdateUserInput` for input and `UserMeFragment` for the response.

+- This hook is a replacement for `useMutation(MUTATION_UPDATE_USER)` along with type benefits.

-This hook will already know what the input types should be and is type script.
+- This hook will already know what the input types should be.
 Similarly the response of the mutation will also be typed.

 ## Forms